byuitechops/groups-bridge/README.md

 Describe in steps how the module accomplishes its goals.

-1. Does this thing
-2. Does that thing
-3. Does that other thing
+1. Uses the cookies to use the d2l api to get the group information
+2. Rearranges the information into the structure that D2L is expecting
+3. Uses the canvas api to create the groups

 ## Log Categories

 List the categories used in logging data in your module.

-- Discussions Created
+- Group Catagories Created
-- Canvas Files Deleted
-- etc.
+- Group Created

 ## Requirements

-These are the expectations for the child module.
-What does it need to do?
-What is the "customer" wanting from it?
+To copy the Group catagories and Groups from d2l to canvas, with as much of the settings intact as possible